You are here

 The Department's agreement with NGLIA details specific activities to be jointly conducted in support of DOE's SSL portfolio.
-The requirements of the MOA align with the directives in the Energy Policy Act of 2005 related to SSL and DOE, specifically the competitive selection of an industry alliance that represents U.S. SSL research, development, infrastructure, and manufacturing expertise.
+The requirements of the MOU align with the directives in the Energy Policy Act of 2005 related to SSL and DOE, specifically the competitive selection of an industry alliance that represents U.S. SSL research, development, infrastructure, and manufacturing expertise.

 Alliance members provide input to shape DOE research priorities, assess progress of research activities, and update SSL technology roadmaps.
 The Alliance also assists DOE commercialization support activities by:

 - Encouraging development of metrics, codes, and standards

 - Promoting demonstration of SSL technologies for general lighting applications

 - Supporting DOE voluntary market-oriented programs, such as LED Lighting Facts®